Common Causes of a Toothache

 Dental Causes of Toothache

-Tooth Decay: Tooth decay is probably one of the most common causes of toothache.
-This occurs when the enamel of the tooth is damaged and underlying dentin is infected.
+Tooth decay is probably one of the most common causes of toothache.
+This occurs when there is damage to the enamel of the tooth and an infection on underlying dentin.
 Tooth decay also leads to infection of the nerve and pulp inside the tooth.
 This is known as abscess, a condition which is a more severe form of tooth pain.

 Non-Dental Causes of Toothache